paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (i)(2).
+Pub.
+L. 118–272 added par.
+(2) and struck out former par.
+(2).
+Prior to amendment, text read as follows: “The Secretary is authorized to receive and expend funds from a non-Federal interest to formulate, review, or revise operational documents, pursuant to a proposal submitted in accordance subsection (a), for any reservoir for which the Secretary is authorized to prescribe regulations for the use of storage allocated for flood control or navigation pursuant to [section 709 of title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section709&num=0&edition=prelim).”

 2020—Subsec. (i).
 Pub.
 L. 116–260 designated existing provisions as par.
 (1), inserted heading, and added par.
 (2).

 #### “Secretary” Defined